jagrvargen/holberton-system_engineering-devops/0x06-regular_expressions/README.md

 2. 2-repetition_token_1.rb - Find the regular expression that will match htn and hbtn, but not hbbtn or hbbbtn.

 3. 3-repetition_token_2.rb - Find the regular expression that will match hbtn, hbttn, hbtttn, hbttttn, but not hbn.

+4. 4-repetition_token_3.rb - Find the regular expression that matches hbn, hbtn, hbttn, hbtttn, hbttttn, but not hbn.